-In the long-term extension of studies UV I and UV II, 276 of 371 eligible patients reached 78 weeks of open-label adalimumab treatment.
-Of these, 222 (80.4%) were quiescence (no active inflammatory lesions, AC cell grade $\leq$ 0.5+, VH grade $\leq$ 0.5+) with a concomitant steroid dose $\leq$ 7.5 mg per day, and 184 (66.7%) were in steroid-free quiescence.
+Of the 417 subjects included in the uncontrolled long-term extension of Studies UV I and UV II, 46 subjects were regarded ineligible (e.g. developed complications secondary to diabetic retinopathy, due to cataract surgery or vitrectomy) and were excluded from the primary analysis of efficacy.
+Of the 371 remaining patients, 276 evaluable patients reached 78 weeks of open-label adalimumab treatment.
+Based on the observed data approach, 222 (80.4%) were quiescence (no active inflammatory lesions, AC cell grade \leq 0.5+, VH grade \leq 0.5+) with a concomitant steroid dose \leq 7.5 mg per day, and 184 (66.7%) were in steroid-free quiescence.
 BCVA was either improved or maintained (< 5 letters deterioration) in 88.4% of the eyes at week 78.
+Among the patients who discontinued the study prior to week 78, 11% discontinued due to adverse events, and 5% due to insufficient response to adalimumab treatment.